-- (1) represent any client including federal, state or local governmental bodies, if the client on whose behalf the certified student is appearing has consented in writing to that appearance and the supervising lawyer has given written approval of that appearance; - (2) represent a client in any criminal, civil or administrative matter; however, the court retains the authority to limit a student's participation in any individual case;
+- (1) represent any client, including federal, state, or local governmental bodies, if the client on whose behalf the certified student is appearing has consented in writing to that appearance and the supervising attorney has given written approval of that appearance; - (2) represent a client in any criminal, civil, or administrative matter;

+however, the court retains the authority to limit a student's participation in any individual case;

-- in connection with matters in this court, engage in other activities on behalf of the client in all ways that a licensed attorney may, under the general supervision of the supervising lawyer; however, a student shall make no binding commitments on behalf of a client absent prior client and supervisor approval, and in any matters, including depositions, in which testimony is taken the student must be accompanied by the supervising lawyer.
-Documents or papers which are filed shall be read, approved, and co-signed by the supervising lawyer.
-The court retains the authority to establish exceptions to such activities; and - (4) prior to oral participation by a certified student in a hearing or trial, the supervising attorney shall provide the court with a written statement of the scope of participation anticipated on the part of the certified student.
+- in connection with matters in this court, engage in other activities on behalf of the client in all ways that a licensed attorney may, under the general supervision of the supervising attorney; however, a student shall make no binding commitments on behalf of a client absent prior client and supervisor approval, and in any matters in which testimony is taken, including depositions, the student must be accompanied by the supervising attorney.
+Documents or papers filed by the student shall be read, approved, and co-signed by the supervising attorney.
+The court retains the authority to establish exceptions to such activities; and - (4) prior to oral participation by a certified student in a hearing or trial, the supervising attorney shall provide the court with a written statement of the anticipated scope of the student's participation.